debuglevel/ansible-playbook-template/documentation/Usage/Controller preparation/Controller preparation.md

 done
 ```

+> [!WARNING]
-WARNING: This is actually a security risk as SSH fingerprints are supposed to be checked manually -- even if nobody does that.
+> This is actually a security risk as SSH fingerprints are supposed to be checked manually -- even if nobody does that.